-White House provides confusing and incomplete answers about Trump’s health as president says he is ‘feeling well’
+White House gives confusing and incomplete answers about Trump’s health as president says he is ‘feeling well’

 At the beginning of his remarks, Conley said Trump was “just 72 hours into the diagnosis now,” which could mean he was diagnosed as early as Wednesday morning — just 11 hours after he shared a debate stage with Biden, hours before he held a campaign rally in Minnesota and a day before a Thursday fundraiser in New Jersey.
 Trump revealed his diagnosis at 1 a.m. on Friday only after it was made public that counselor to the president Hope Hicks had contracted the virus.

 A “clarification” memo issued under Conley’s name later Saturday said he meant to say Trump was in “day three of his diagnosis,” rather than “72 hours.”
-Conley revisited a statement made by another doctor at the Walter Reed news conference, saying the medical team meant “day two” rather than “48 hours” since the administration of a Regeneron antibody cocktail.
+Conley also revisited a statement made by another doctor at the Walter Reed news conference, saying the medical team meant “day two” rather than “48 hours” since the administration of a Regeneron antibody cocktail.

-In the memo — in which “Regeneron” was misspelled — Conley said Trump was diagnosed with covid-19 on the evening of Oct.
-1 and received the antibody cocktail on Oct.
-2.
+In the memo — in which Regeneron was misspelled — Conley said Trump was diagnosed with covid-19 on Thursday evening and received the antibody cocktail on Friday.

-The president is receiving remdesivir, an antiviral drug that has shown modest benefits for some people, as well as vitamin D, famotidine, melatonin and a daily aspirin.
+The president is receiving remdesivir, an antiviral drug that has shown modest benefits for some people, as well as vitamin D, famotidine, melatonin and aspirin.

-The confusion flared as more people close to Trump confirmed over the past two days that they had tested positive for the coronavirus.
-The latest people infected include Bill Stepien, the president’s campaign manager, and former New Jersey Gov. Chris Christie, who was closely involved in preparing Trump for Tuesday night’s debate in Cleveland and was present at the White House over the weekend.
+The confusion flared as more people close to Trump confirmed over the past two days that they had tested positive for the virus.
+The latest people infected include Bill Stepien, the president’s campaign manager, and former New Jersey governor Chris Christie, who was closely involved in preparing Trump for the Cleveland debate and was present at the White House over the weekend.
+Christie said later Saturday that he checked himself into a hospital in northern New Jersey.

 Christie adds to the coterie of people known to be diagnosed with the virus who also attended a crowded, celebratory Rose Garden event on Sept.
-26 announcing Amy Coney Barrett as Trump’s pick to replace Justice Ruth Bader Ginsburg on the Supreme Court.
-The others included Trump, first lady Melania Trump, Republian Sens.
-Thom Tillis (N.C.) and Mike Lee (Utah), former presidential counselor Kellyanne Conway, University of Notre Dame president John I. Jenkins, and an unidentified member of the White House press corps.
+26 announcing Judge Amy Coney Barrett as Trump’s pick to replace Justice Ruth Bader Ginsburg on the Supreme Court.
+The others included Trump, first lady Melania Trump, Republican Sens.
+Thom Tillis (N.C.) and Mike Lee (Utah), former presidential counselor Kellyanne Conway, University of Notre Dame President John I. Jenkins, and an unidentified member of the White House press corps.
+Pence and his wife, Karen, tested negative again Saturday for the virus, according to an administration official.

 The repercussions of the increasing number of covid-19 cases spread to the Capitol, where Senate Majority Leader Mitch McConnell (R-Ky.) announced Saturday that he was canceling floor votes until Oct.
 19 as three GOP senators in recent days announced they had contracted the disease and several others said they would quarantine as a precaution after exposure to people who tested positive.

-Aides to Sen. Ron Johnson (R-Wis.) said Saturday that he tested positive for the coronavirus.
+Aides to Sen. Ron Johnson (R-Wis.) said Saturday that he tested positive for the virus.
 Johnson did not attend the Rose Garden ceremony for Barrett’s nomination but would have subsequently been in proximity of colleagues who were.

-Republican leaders stressed that Barrett’s confirmation hearing will proceed as scheduled on Oct.
+Republican leaders emphasized that Barrett’s confirmation hearing will proceed as scheduled on Oct.
 12, despite at least two members of the Judiciary Committee testing positive for covid-19 and others quarantining as a precaution.
 Panel Chairman Lindsey O. Graham (R-S.C.), has said anyone who wants to participate in the confirmation hearing remotely can do so.

-Yet Democrats criticized the move and said a position as consequential as an appointment to the Supreme Court deserved a hearing where all senators could be present and pressed Graham for a delay.
+Yet Democrats criticized the move and said a position as consequential as an appointment to the Supreme Court deserved a hearing where all senators could be present, and they pressed Graham for a delay.

 Elsewhere in Trump’s administration and campaign, it appeared to be business as usual.

-The Trump campaign announced that Vice President Pence would travel to Arizona, a state that Republicans are scrambling to keep in their column, on Thursday — the day after his debate against Democratic vice-presidential nominee Kamala D. Harris in Utah.
+The Trump campaign announced that Pence would travel to Arizona, a state that Republicans are scrambling to keep in their column, on Thursday — the day after his debate against Democratic vice-presidential nominee Sen. Kamala D. Harris (Calif.) in Utah.

-The event is scheduled to be held at a facility that makes military tactical gear, and tickets are open to the public.
+The event is scheduled to be held at a facility that makes military tactical gear, and tickets are available to the public.
 It’s unclear whether the event will be held indoors.
-The Trump campaign did not immediately respond to several questions about any coronavirus precautions that will be taken, including whether masks or social distancing will be required.
+The Trump campaign did not immediately respond to several questions about any virus precautions that will be taken, including whether masks or social distancing will be required.

-Pence and his wife, Karen, tested negative again Saturday for the coronavirus, according to an administration official.